devhliu/dcmCheck/docs/latest/deployment/recipes/build-for-production.md

 └── ...
 ```

-By default, the build output will connect to DCMCloud's publicly accessible
+By default, the build output will connect to OHIF's publicly accessible PACS.
+If
-PACS.
-If this is your first time setting up the DCMCloud Viewer, it is
+this is your first time setting up the OHIF Viewer, it is recommended that you
-recommended that you test with these default settings.
-After testing, you can
+test with these default settings.
+After testing, you can find instructions on
-find instructions on how to configure the project for your own imaging archive
+how to configure the project for your own imaging archive below.
-below.

 ### Configuration